Getting started with Push Notifications

 In the Settings page, click Notifications then enable the Notifications button.

 When you activate push notifications, the app requests a token from the cloud of your mobile device’s platform (which is Google or Apple).
 This token is a unique identifier for your mobile device that allows the cloud service to transmit the push message to your device.
 Opsview Monitor Mobile uses the following providers for push notifications:

 - Google Cloud Messaging (GCM) for Opsview Monitor Mobile Android.

 - Apple Push Notification Service (APNS) for Opsview Monitor Mobile iOS.

 Once push notifications have been enabled successfully, you can check to see if your device can receive push notifications.
 Simply click the Send Test Notification button and you will receive a confirmation push message.

 Success means your Opsview Monitor Mobile device is now registered and ready to be used for push notifications.

 Once you have registered your Opsview Monitor Mobile device for push notifications, you next need to set up push notifications and notification methods on your Opsview Monitor system.
-Push Notifications, for example, can be set up to be received when a hard disk on your server is out of space.
+For example, you can configure the push notifications to be received when the hard disk on your server runs out of space.

-In order to set this up you need to follow these steps:
+To set this up, you need to follow these steps: